MicrosoftDocs/azure-docs/articles/container-instances/container-instances-vnet.md

 1. Deploy a container group with [az container create][az-container-create] and specify one of the following:
    * Virtual network name and subnet name
    * Virtual network resource ID and subnet resource ID, which allows using a virtual network from a different resource group
-   * Network profile name or ID, if a container group was previously deployed to the network
+   * Network profile name or ID, which you can obtain using [az network profile list][az-network-profile-list]

 Once you deploy your first container group to an existing subnet, Azure delegates that subnet to Azure Container Instances.
 You can no longer deploy resources other than container groups to that subnet.